 - Identify Your Channels

 As your business incorporates omnichannel marketing into its digital strategies, you need to identify which channels you will use.
-These statistics show that social media, websites, and email are some of the best channels for digital marketing.
+These statistics show that social media, websites, and email marketing are some of the best channels for digital campaigns.
 While you should use these channels, make sure that you identify others that might benefit your strategy, too.